Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 The code for your ESP32 and how to configure it to control a relay through MQTT can be found [here](https://github.com/Alextros00/ESP32-MQTT-Relay-Control-Project).

 ### Telegram
-Telegram can be used to add the ability to control NodeRED from your phone and automate more processes but is not required for use.
-You could stricktly use the NodeRED dashboard to control your system.<br/>
+Telegram adds the ability to control the system from your phone but is not required for use.
+You could stricktly use the NodeRED dashboard to control your system.
+In this implementation, Telegram does not directly control any devices but rather goes through NodeRED using the [node-red-contrib-telegrambot](https://flows.nodered.org/node/node-red-contrib-telegrambot) library.<br/>
 #### Commands <br/>
 * `/water` - records that I drank a bottle of water
 * `/poop` - records that I took a poop